awsdocs/amazon-cloudfront-developer-guide/doc_source/http-504-gateway-timeout.md

 ### If needed, adjust the CloudFront timeout value<a name="http-504-gateway-timeout-slow-application-adjust-timeout"></a>

 If you have evaluated and addressed slow application performance, origin server capacity, and other issues, but viewers are still experiencing HTTP 504 errors, then you should consider changing the time that is specified in your distribution for origin response timeout\.
-To learn more, see [Origin Response Timeout](distribution-web-values-specify.md#DownloadDistValuesOriginResponseTimeout)\.
+To learn more, see [Origin response timeout](distribution-web-values-specify.md#DownloadDistValuesOriginResponseTimeout)\.